Robopon 2: Story

 After the events of the first game, the now number one Legend of Porombo Island, Cody, sets out for new lands and new titles, but forgets his Robopon.
 Before he can turn back to retrieve them, his boat is wrecked in a storm, and he washes up on the continent of Majiko.
 He decides to become the Robopon champion of this land; however, in order to do this, he must obtain the one-of-a-kind XStones and challenge the rank-holders of Majiko.
-As he collects the XStones, however, he finds the towns of Majiko are troubled by events past and present, and he must travel between the world of 20 years ago and the present to make things right.
+As he collects the XStones, however, he finds the towns of Majiko are troubled by events past and present, and he must travel through time between the world of 20 years ago and the present to make things right.